How to Degauss Car Tires

 If you use a mechanical magnetometer, be aware that tilting the meter can affect the dial.
 This can give a false reading when moving down the tread so the magnetometer becomes vertical.

-There are tires made without any steel belts but they are not as durable.
+There are tires made without any steel belts but they are not as durable and they are difficult to find.
 They are definitely not recommended for cars that travel on gravel roads or need to pass over sharp curbs.

 Magnetization is removed using a degausser, which is a coil that emits a very strong alternating magnetic field.
 It sends out a field that is typically hundreds of milligauss (ten thousands of nanoteslas).
 People with EHS should be at least 15 ft (5 m) away from it when it is turned on.
 It is harmless when the electricity is off.